The name Diebold Nixdorf Incorporated (DBD) should be kept on your radar - The Dwinnex

 Earnings Estimates

-As of right now, 4 analysts gave their recommendation on the stock of the company.
+There are 4 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $0.24 for the current quarter, with a high estimate of $0.35 and a low estimate of $0.06, while EPS last year was $0.34.
 The consensus estimate for the next quarter is $0.52, with high estimates of $0.65 and low estimates of $0.32.

 Analysts are recommending an EPS of between -$0.23 and -$0.65 for the fiscal current year, implying an average EPS of -$0.47.
 EPS for the following year is $1.28, with 4 analysts recommending between $1.75 and $0.84.